theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

   <!-- TL;DR-->
   <h2 class="section-heading">⚡ TL;DR</h2>
   <ul class="list-emoji">
-    <li>The Du&rdquo;st is not just a cosmic geography, it is an inner map of consciousness and memory.</li>
+    <li>The Du&rsquo;st is not just a cosmic geography, it is an inner map of consciousness and memory.</li>
     <li>All Egyptian symbols can be read as psychological archetypes and spiritual states.</li>
     <li>Initiation is the act of walking these gates <em>within</em>, before death.</li>
     <li>Gnosis is the ability to name, navigate, and transform one&rsquo;s inner underworld.</li>